How to Clean and Care for Your Cookware and Bakeware

-Lucky for you, we make the cookware and bakeware, as well as the tools to clean them, so we asked the OXO team (who’s seen more than their fair share of ruined pans and baking sheets) to share their best cleaning tips.
+Lucky for you, we make the cookware and bakeware, as well as the tools to clean them, so we have a few good cleaning tips.

 Non-Stick Bakeware and Cookware

 Non-stick surfaces should be handled with extra care since you don’t want to overheat or scratch them.
 We’re strongly against using aerosol cooking sprays on non-stick surfaces since it can lodge onto them, which creates a barrier that can become rancid and compromise the releasing properties of the non-stick surface.

 To clean non-stick cookware, try using distilled white vinegar with lemon juice on low heat and let it simmer for up to half an hour to loosen up any deposits that have made their way onto the non-stick nooks and crannies.
 For non-stick bakeware, instead of using strong abrasive scrubs or sponges, which will scratch off the non-stick coating, opt for brushes with a nylon bristle, which are hard enough to brush off deposits but will not damage the surface.
 This will restore the pan so it’s as good as new.

 While glass bakeware is dishwasher-safe, if you encounter a stubborn stain, try using baking soda or dish soap with a dish brush.
 We don’t recommend harsh, abrasive cleaners like scouring pads on our glass bakeware.
 A nylon brush works really well, plus a little elbow grease goes a long way.

 - Suggested cleaning tools: Dish Brush (Pro Tip: use the head of the brush to chip away any stubborn baked-on food) & Kitchen Appliance Cleaning Set